mwangaza12/School_UI_Tailwind/README.md

-# A School Website built in TailwindCSS
+# A School Website built in TailwindCSS library